vishalsudhakar/neutronstars/README.md

-# neutronstars
+# Numerical Calculation of Mass and Radius for an EOS of Neutron Stars
 The library includes a 4th order Runga Kutta method to numerical solve the Relativistic Hydrodynamical Equations given an Equation of State.

 Following Oppenheimer & Volkoff (1939) and Chandrasekher (1957)
 the equations are re-written in terms of dimensionless quantities.
-I shall include a document illustrating the transformations.

 The Equations of States (EOS) used here were derived by Wiringa et al (1988) and the fit functions were given by Kutschera & Kotlorz (1993).